Top 10 Best Book Characters of All Time

 She is amazing, brave, and loyal, but not exactly my favorite character.
 I think that she loses some of her personality around Riptide, so I do not ship them.
 Apart from that, she is unforgettably hilarious, and I nearly died of laughter reading her book.

 He's not the exact reason why we love the series, but come on!
 Give him credit - he's a preteen-teenager in the books.
 Literally, teenagers are practically like that, whether they think so or not.
-(Which I understand)
+(Which I understand.)

-He is brave, loyal, smart, but not as funny as Percy.
+He is brave, loyal, and smart, but not as funny as Percy.
 Nevertheless, he is still a great character and he does have flaws.

-10 Elizabeth Bennet (Pride and Prejudice)
+17. Elizabeth Bennet (Pride and Prejudice)

 Totally love her character.
 She is honest and sincere, strong and unashamed of being herself, and it's cute how she cares for her sister Jane.